scrapy/scrapy/docs/topics/spiders.rst

 .. _Scrapyd documentation: https://scrapyd.readthedocs.io/en/latest/

-.. _base-spiders:

 Base spiders
 ============

 Base spiders are :class:`~scrapy.spiders.Spider` subclasses that are not meant to be run by Scrapy.
-They are only meant to be subclassed to create regular spiders.
+They are only meant to be subclassed to create regular spiders or other base spiders.
 They are one way to share code between two or more spiders.

-Use the :func:`~scrapy.spiders.basespider` decorator to mark a spider class as a base spider, so that the default Scrapy spider loader (see :setting:`SPIDER_LOADER_CLASS`) ignores that spider class, hence preventing Scrapy from running or listing (see the :command:`list` command) that spider class.
+Use the :func:`~scrapy.spiders.ignore_spider` decorator to mark any base spider
+class:

-.. autodecorator:: scrapy.spiders.basespider
+.. autodecorator:: scrapy.spiders.ignore_spider

 For example::

-    from scrapy.spiders import basespider, Spider
+    from scrapy.spiders import ignore_spider, Spider

-    @basespider
+    @ignore_spider
     class MyBaseSpider(Spider):
         pass

-If :setting:`SPIDER_LOADER_REQUIRE_NAME` is ``True`` (default), any :class:`~scrapy.spiders.Spider` subclass without a ``name`` class attribute is also treated as a base spider.
+If :setting:`SPIDER_LOADER_REQUIRE_NAME` is ``True`` (default), any :class:`~scrapy.spiders.Spider` subclass without a ``name`` class attribute is also ignored.